DataTable

 Loading | Change opacity of the elements inside a row to --disabled-opacity .
 Spin has size XS. | |

-- Hovering over a child row highlights the parent column.
+- hovering over a child row highlights the parent cell

 If a cell is colored, it remains colored when you hover over it.
 Users shouldn't lose information about the cell's color when hovering over a row.